 What’s in a gift of a small flower and a pack of kisses?

-I think serving others in a fun!
-It’s a creative way that sends an upbeat message to the people in our stressed-out world.
-Serving others often is a small action that sends a signal that says, ‘Hey, someone cares for you.’
+I think serving others in a fun creative way sends an upbeat message to the people in our stressed-out world.
+Serving others is a small action that sends a signal that says, ‘Hey, someone cares for you.’
 The action performed with genuine love somehow touches the heart.

 My friend Scott, says, ‘Agape love revealed… means my love is demonstrated as I serve others through the choices I make, and by the actions I take.’